 In preparing the RC boat hull for the next step, you can now carefully remove the structure from the building board.
 Don't worry if the wax paper sticks to the hull or rips.
 Even if the wax paper looks clean and comes right off, I'd opt to replace it for the next step.
 A spilled drop of glue or other debris can mess you up, so better safe than sorry.

 Put the hull frame aside while we focus on the two deck halves (item "B" on the plans).
 Align them at the pinnacle of the stem and check alignment at the rear edge where they join.
-At this point, place a piece of tape over the joint to temporarily hold them together and flip the deck over with the tape facing down.
-Pin or weigh the deck down on the building board.
+At this point, place a piece of office or thin packing tape over the joint to temporarily hold them together.
+Place the deck on the building board with the tape facing down.
+Lift the assembly off the board carefully near the tape, just enough for the joint to open up and place some CA glue before placing the deck back on the board.
+Hold it down flat while the glue cures.

 Mark the bulkhead locations across the same way as you did on the chine shelf.
 The lines will be a visual aid when aligning the deck to the hull.